A Room with a View (1985 film): Casting

 Rupert Everett auditioned for the role of Cecil Vyse.
 He would rather have played George Emerson, but Ivory thought that he was not quite right for it.
 It was Julian Sands who was cast as the male lead.
 Sands had gained notice as the British photographer in The Killing Fields (1984).

-Daniel Day-Lewis came to the attention of Ivory though his role in the play Another Country as the gay student Guy Bennet.
+Daniel Day-Lewis came to the attention of Ivory through his role in the play Another Country as the gay student Guy Bennet.
 Given the choice of either George Emerson or Cecil Vyse, he took on the more challenging role of Cecil.

 The role of Freddy Honeychurch, Lucy's brother, went to Rupert Graves, in his film debut.
 He had had a minor role as one of the schoolboys in the play Another Country.

 Simon Callow had been Ivory's original choice for the character of Harry Hamilton-Paul, the friend of the Nawab, in the Merchant Ivory film Heat and Dust, but had committed to a play in London's West End.
 He had created the role of Mozart in the original London stage production of Peter Shaffer's play Amadeus (1979) and made his film debut in a small role in the film adaptation.
 In A Room with a View, he was cast as the vicar Mr. Beebe.

 The supporting cast included veteran performers: Five years earlier, Maggie Smith had worked in another Merchant Ivory film, Quartet.
-With a prominent theater career, Judi Dench had made her film debut in 1964, but she took the supporting role of Eleanor Lavish.
+With a prominent theatre career, Judi Dench had made her film debut in 1964, but she took the supporting role of Eleanor Lavish.
 Dench and Ivory had disagreements during the filming of A Room with a View because, among other things, he suggested that she play her character as a Scot.